awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ------

-1. Create profile for role with AWS CLI
+1. Create a profile for the role with AWS CLI

 Create a AWS CLI profile for the new role.
-The `source_profile` may be default, or another profile with AWS credentials.
+The `source_profile` may be `default`, or another profile with AWS credentials.

-Open the AWS CLI config file:
+   1. Open the AWS CLI config file:

 ```
 vi ~/.aws/config
 ```

-Insert the new profile:
+   1. Insert the new profile:

 ```
 [profile ClusterCreate]